holistudio/spotify_dash/PROJECT.md

 ## User Interaction and Design

-Likely a single dashboard with two halves:
+Likely a single dashboard with two vertical halves:
- - one half has a search bar and shows a ranked list of songs and corresponding artists based on the search query
+ - The left half has a search bar and shows a ranked list of songs and corresponding artists based on the search query.
- - other half shows either a word cloud or ranked list of words for a particular artist
+ - The right half shows either a word cloud or ranked list of words for a particular artist.
+   - Ideally, this right half display is based on the artist of the songs the user clicks on the left half.
+   - But can also just be based on another standalone search bar for artist.

 A tertiary panel on the right side has a list of filters for the numerical attributes of the songs.